Merchant On-Boarding Policy

 -

-Google reserves the right to reject or cancel onboarding a Merchant to the PA services, at any time and where Google is unable to apply appropriate checks, either due to non-cooperation of such Merchant or non-reliability of the information furnished by them.
+Google reserves the right to reject or cancel onboarding a Merchant to the PA services, at any time and where Google is unable to apply appropriate checks, either due to non-cooperation of such Merchant, non-reliability of the information furnished by them or if required under Applicable Laws.

 -

-Support for merchant onboarding: Merchants can reach out to Google Pay India Customer Care through Help Center for any support required during the onboarding process.
+Support for merchant onboarding: Merchants can reach out to Google Pay India Customer Care through Help Center (Offline and Online Businesses) for any support required during the onboarding process.

 Policy Review and Approval